elipapa/markdown-cv/index.md

 - Delivered product with my team using Agile process and Trello for task management

 `2018` __Hackathon: Hacking for Humanity__
-- Designed, coded and implemented a fully functional modern website with database utilizing knowledge of both front-end and back-end.
+- Designed, coded and implemented a fully functional modern website with database utilizing knowledge of both front-end and back-end
 - Implemented Google Maps API to provide an interactive map with search tools.